 Find family-friendly events in your area!
-The calendar now features filters… you can sort the events by category, venue, cost, day, even by your location.
+The calendar now features filters… you can sort the events by region, category, venue, cost, day, even by your location.
 Enjoy our wonderful community!

 - This event has passed.